-Regression Analysis
+Multiple Regression Analysis

-Lastly, we considered the application of a multivariate model to further reduce MAEs for the test set by combning all Fukui indices, atomic charges, and fractional occupation numbers.
-Through a Lasso regression for feature selection,41 we found both the FOD and fw+ descriptors at the GFN2-xTB level of theory to be retained as important descriptors with non-zero coefficients amongst all sampled descriptors.
-After feature selection and through an ordinary least squares MLR built using the training set, both descriptors were found to be statistically significant (p=0.033 and p=0.039, respectively) when GFN2-xTB was employed for the required calculations.
+Lastly, we considered the application of a multiple regression model to further reduce MAEs for the test set by combining all Fukui indices, atomic charges, and FOD values.
+Through a Lasso regression for feature selection,47 we found both the FOD and fw+ descriptors at the GFN2-xTB level of theory to be retained as important descriptors with non-zero coefficients amongst all sampled descriptors.
+After feature selection and through an ordinary least squares MLR built using the training set, both descriptors were found to be statistically significant (pFOD=0.024 and pfw+=0.019) when GFN2-xTB was employed for the required calculations.
 Similar statistical significance was obtained using GFN2-xTB//GFN-FF.
 However, when GFN1-xTB replaced GFN2-xTB for MLR model evaluation, the fw+ index became insignificant (p = 0.702).
 Figure 8 depicts the correlation between Zhang and Liu’s DFT computed epoxidation barriers and those predicted by our MLR approach using descriptors generated using GFN2-xTB//GFN-FF.
 Table 3 summarizes the performance metrics at all levels of theory.
 Again, both GFN2-xTB and GF2-xTB//GFNFF performed comparably.
 Using force field generated geometries has an obvious advantage with respect to computing time and for that reason might be the preferred approach in high throughput screening.
 Upon evaluation, the variance inflation factor for each descriptor was found to be ~1.1 at all levels of theory, suggesting the absence of co-linearity between descriptors.
 This is expected following the Lasso regression for feature selection.